jeremiah781/Fall-2024-Projects/stats/README.md

 ## Overview

-Each lab is organized into its own folder with corresponding scripts, data, reports, graphs, and screenshots.
+Each lab is organized into its own folder with corresponding scripts, and data